LeonMengoni/Xylella-Fastidiosa/README.md

 ### 1. Estimation of bacteria spread speed
 In a paper by Kottelebnerg, Saponari (2021), the speed was estimated as 10.0 km per year (95% confidence interval: 7.5–12.5 km per year).

+We use as method a simple linear regression over maximum distances from the epicentre over time.
+We get an estimate for the speed over all years (2013-2023) or only over the first 4 years of samples (2013-2016).

+An alternative method could be to use Kottelennerg's method with a logistic function.
 ### 2. Obtain parameters from least squares method by comparing data speed to simulation speed
 ### 3. Introduction of latency period
 In White (2020), the incubation period (infected but asymptomatic, and negligible to no infectivity) is estimated with Bayesian methods at 1.2 years (1-1.3 95% credibility interval).